deadsnakes/python3.5/Doc/library/asyncio-task.rst

 .. seealso::

    The :ref:`Hello World with call_soon() <asyncio-hello-world-callback>`
-   example uses the :meth:`BaseEventLoop.call_soon` method to schedule a callback.
+   example uses the :meth:`AbstractEventLoop.call_soon` method to schedule a callback.